Scalified/uitools/README.md

 ### DensityConverter

-**DensityConverter** contains utility methods for density values conversion based on current device's display metrics.
+**DensityConverter** contains utility methods for density values conversion based on the current device's display metrics.

 To convert the density-independent pixels into density-dependent ones and vice versa: